alex-mayfield/fmsreport/pages/1_about.md

 **Alex Mayfield, Ph.D.** is Assistant Professor of History at Asbury University.
 His research utilizes digital methodologies which enable the reconstruction of historical networks and movements within global Christianity.
 He is also a Co-Investigator on the China Historical Christian Database, an international collaborative project which seeks to identify every Christian person, event, and institution in China between 1550 and 1950.
 His recent book, _The Kaleidoscopic City_, explores how changes in the structural and conceptual frameworks of foreign Pentecostals had a dramatic impact on the shape of Hong Kong Pentecostalism.

 **Joseph Wang, B.S.** is currently pursuing his Master's in Computer Science at the University of Southern California.
-He holds a Bachelors of Computer Engineering from LeTourneau University.
+He holds a Bachelors of Science in Computer Engineering from LeTourneau University.

 ## Data